 What really makes you wanna cry is how none of the Joker's gang attacks Batman when he carries Joker's body out of the theater.
 They all just stand back, getting out of Batman's way, and watch, shocked (and appropriately so).

 You hear his gang cheering "JO-KER!
 JO-KER!
 JO-KER!", but when Batman carries out his body, it just... stops.

 Heck, the music alone is enough to make you weep.
 The name of the song in the soundtrack?
 Four words: It's.
 Not.
 Even.
 Breakfast.
 The song starts seemingly normal and dependent, but then shock starts coming in at around the 1:20 mark.
 Over a minute of unease starts settling in, and then, at around the 2:35 mark, the waterworks start on emotionally.
 Truly a Crowning Music of Sadness.
 Give it a listen.

-Knowing that this is the last time Hamill would voice the Joker, "Only You (And You Alone)" feels as much like Hamill singing his farewell to his fans as it does Joker singing to Batman.
+Knowing that this would be the last time Hamill would voice the Joker, "Only You (And You Alone)" feels as much like Hamill singing his farewell to his fans as it does Joker singing to Batman.
 It's a beautiful send off for this era of the Joker.

 During the Playable Epilogue, walking up to any of the Harley statues and activating it plays her message: sobbing uncontrollably.

 Watch the reactions of the members of the Joker gang gathered around the theater as Batman walks out carrying Joker's body.
 Harley just... collapses.

 One of the Riddler's interview tapes has him imply Hugo Strange has a Batsuit hidden behind a secret panel in his office, that he sometimes wears in private, sobbing into his hands and wondering if he's really worthy to replace Batman.
 It does a good job of hammering home how, despite his bluster, Hugo Strange is a pretty pathetic person.